END-WET Course Book

 We will have an EMT in a boat on the water, but this boat will be there for medical emergencies only (not to supply food, water, Advil, etc.).
-In the event that a swimmer can’t continue, the best case scenario is to pull out at a manned checkpoint (a few will be available on the race course).
+In the event that a swimmer can’t continue, the best case scenario is to pull out at a manned checkpoint (see above).
 If this is not possible, then it’s up to the swimmer and support paddler to determine the best course of action.
 It’s advised that support paddlers keep their phones waterproofed in case of emergency.

 The race will go on even if it’s raining.
 In the event of severe thunderstorms and lightning in the vicinity of your location, swimmers who opt to ‘wait out’ the storm on shore will not be disqualified.
 If the forecast is for a day full of severe storms, we will make a call as to postponement/rescheduling prior to race start.

-Race Check-in.
-Racers and support paddlers should plan to meet at Dakota Harvest Bakers (17 N 3rd Street, Grand Forks, ND) to check in between 5:00 – 5:30pm.
-We will have a race information meeting at 5:30pm and will give racers a chance to go over plans for race day, mingle, and meet with your support paddler (if not bringing your own).
-Light snacks will be provided.
+Race Check-in and Guest Speaker.
+Racers and support paddlers should plan to meet at St. Paul's Episcopal Church (319 S 5th St, Grand Forks, ND 58201) to check in between 5:30 – 6:00pm.
+We will have a race information meeting at 6:15 pm and will give racers a chance to go over plans for race day, mingle, and meet with your support paddler (if you've connected with someone locally).
+Pizza and refreshments will be provided.

 Support Boat Drop.
 Support boaters using their own boats will either need to drop their boats and gear at the start on Friday night or arrive early to the race start Saturday morning.
-Support boaters using an ENDracing boat will have their boat transported to the race start by a volunteer on Friday night.
-A volunteer will camp at the park to watch the boats on Friday night.
+Support boaters using an ENDracing boat will have their boat transported to the race start.
+We may have someone camping near the boats Friday night.

 Saturday (Race Day!)

 Post Race.
-There will be liquid refreshments at the finish line.
+There will be "recovery food" (chips, cookies, Coke etc ) at the finish line.
 There will also be showers available at the Red River Recreation Area campground, just ¼ mile from the finish line.
 After you’re clean and dry, head over to the Blue Moose Bar and Grill for a free meal and beverage.

 Our swimmers have a monumental task…swimming 36 miles!
 Support paddlers play an instrumental role in swimmers making it to the finish line!
 Here’s what support paddling usually entails…